 While the standard is delicious, you can of course change this up and experiment.
 The easiest way to do that is to add fruit to the drink.
 I love some raspberries added in or I use a flavored Topo Chico (their grapefruit is particularly good).

-To make a more complex cocktail, try adding a splash of St. Germain or Pimm’s to the drink before you top it with the mineral water.
+To make a more complex cocktail, try adding a splash of St. Germain or Pimm’s to the drink before you top it with mineral water.
 Not Texas approved, but delicious nonetheless!

 More Drinks Made with Tequila

-Generally, Topo Chico’s are sold in a 12-ounce glass bottle which will make three balanced cocktails.
+Generally, Topo Chico’s are sold in a 12-ounce glass bottle which will make 3 balanced cocktails.
 You can also split a bottle between two cocktails (6 ounces mineral water per drink) for a lighter sipper, which might be your preference.

 3 ounces Blanco tequila, divided